amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/Find Unused Assets.md

 ## How Assets Explorer show the Used/Unused assets?

 * When A+ Assets Explorer does not know whehter assets are used or not, `Unused` column displays ? mark
-* If asset is unused, it will display grey color nd `Unused` column display ✔️ mark
+* If asset is used, it will display black color nd `Used` column display ✔️ mark
-* if asset is used, it will display black color and `Unused` column display &times; mark
+* if asset is unused, it will display grey color and `Used` column display &times; mark

-NOTE: the `Unused` cloumn its name to `Used` after v2.0.5
+NOTE: The `Used` cloumn is renamed to `Unused` cloumn in version 2.0.5